jamietanna/gittalk15/README.md

 # GitTalk

+The final PDFs are stored in [Github releases](https://github.com/jamietanna/gittalk15/releases), so as not to pollute my repo with binary files.

-Should be buildable as long as you have the full `texlive` package installed
+To compile the files, you will need to have your distro's full `texlive` package installed, and run `make`.

 ## Introduction to Git